 Bunnies love carrots and many humans do too!
 But is it safe for you to enjoy them with histamine intolerance?
 Are carrots low in histamine?

-For decades now, we have heard a lot about the importance of eating vegetables and not enough people are getting the message.
-According to the Centers for Disease Control and Prevention, only about 10 % of the American population gets enough fruits and vegetables daily (at least 5 servings per day).
+For decades, we have heard a lot about the importance of eating vegetables and not enough people are getting the message.
+According to the Centers for Disease Control and Prevention, only about 10% of the American population gets enough fruits and vegetables daily (at least 5 servings per day).
 That means 9 out of 10 are falling short.
 (1)

 Only plant-based foods contain significant fiber and if you aren’t eating some fruits and vegetables or other plant-based foods, you’re probably not get enough fiber either.
 The average person consumes around half of the recommended amount of fiber.(2) That’s a serious fiber shortfall!